telerik/kendo-ui-core/docs/controls/data-management/grid/adaptive.md

 * When multiple adaptive Grids are used on the same page.
 * When the Grid is not the only content on the page.

 Each adaptive Grid is rendered inside a separate mobile pane.
-Since the position of the panes is absolute, the panes overlap.
-To avoid this issue, wrap each Grid inside a `<div>` container that is relatively positioned and has a set height.
+Because the position of the panes is absolute, the panes overlap.
+To avoid this behavior, wrap each Grid inside a `<div>` container that is relatively positioned and has a set height.
 The absolute position is required for the transition between main and edit views to work correctly.

 The example below demonstrates how to add multiple adaptive Grids to the same page.